-The sequence of events for initialization of the PHY-LLC interface when the interface is in the differentiated mode of operation (ISO pin is low) is as follows:
+The sequence of events for initialization of the PHY-LLC interface when the interface is in the differentiated mode of operation (ISO terminal is low) is as follows:

 - a.
 LPS reasserted.
 After the interface has been in the reset or disabled state for at least the minimum TRESTORE time, the LLC causes the interface to be initialized and restored to normal operation by reactivating the LPS signal.
-(In the previous diagram, the interface is shown in the disabled state with SYSCLK high-impedance inactive.
+(In Figure 26, the interface is shown in the disabled state with SYSCLK high-impedance inactive.
 However, the interface initialization sequence described here is also executed if the interface is merely reset but not yet disabled.) - b.
 SYSCLK activated.
-If the interface is disabled, the PHY re-activates its SYSCLK output when it detects that LPS has been reasserted.
-If the PHY has entered a low-power state, it will take between 5.3 to 7.3 ms for SYSCLK to be restored; if the PHY is not in a low-power state, SYSCLK will be restored within 60 ns.
+If the interface is disabled, the PHY reactivates its SYSCLK output when it detects that LPS has been reasserted.
+If the PHY has entered a low-power state, it takes from 5.3 ms to 7.3 ms for SYSCLK to be restored; if the PHY is not in a low-power state, SYSCLK is restored within 60 ns.
 The PHY commences SYSCLK activity by driving the SYSCLK output low for half a cycle.
-Thereafter, the SYSCLK output is a 50% duty cycle square wave with a frequency of 49.152 MHz±100 ppm (period of 20.345 ns).
-Upon the first full cycle of SYSCLK, the PHY drives the CTL and D pins low for one cycle.
-The LLC is also required to drive its CTL, D, and LREQ outputs low during one of the first six cycles of SYSCLK (in the previous diagram, this is shown as occurring in the first SYSCLK cycle). - c.
+Thereafter, the SYSCLK output is a 50% duty cycle square wave with a frequency of 49.152 MHz ±100 ppm (period of 20.345 ns).
+Upon the first full cycle of SYSCLK, the PHY drives the CTL and D terminals low for one cycle.
+The LLC is also required to drive its CTL, D, and LREQ outputs low during one of the first six cycles of SYSCLK (in the above diagram, this is shown as occurring in the first SYSCLK cycle). - c.
 Receive indicated.
-Upon the eighth SYSCLK cycle following reassertion of LPS, the PHY asserts the Receive state on the CTL lines and the data-on indication (all ones) on the D lines for one or more cycles (because the interface is in the differentiated mode of operation, the CTL and D lines will be in the high-impedance state after the first cycle). - d.
+Upon the eighth SYSCLK cycle following reassertion of LPS, the PHY asserts the receive state on the CTL lines and the data-on indication (all ones) on the D lines for one or more cycles (because the interface is in the differentiated mode of operation, the CTL and D lines is in the high-impedance state after the first cycle). - d.
 Initialization complete.
 The PHY asserts the idle state on the CTL lines and logic 0 on the D lines.
 This indicates that the PHY-LLC interface initialization is complete and normal operation may commence.
-The PHY will now accept requests from the LLC via the LREQ line.
+The PHY accepts requests from the LLC via the LREQ line.